In this section:

 UK: Our distributor in the UK, Orca Marston Book Services, supplies large wholesalers like Gardners and Bertrams daily, but for efficiency they only supply small independent shops once a week.
 Small shops allow for this by timing their order carefully, placing larger orders or using a wholesaler.
 Generally Orca needs 5 working days to process an order, pick & pack and deliver books to a customer on UK mainland.
 It will take longer if Orca receives the order after 4pm (add an extra working day), if customer doesn’t order frequently (add up to 4 working days), if customer is in highlands and islands (add 2 working days), and if books need to be restocked from the printer (add 14 days).

-Other regions: For South Africa allow 5-6 weeks to deliver books which are in stock, China and Singapore 6-8 weeks, Australia & New Zealand 10-12 weeks.
+Other regions: For South Africa allow 5-6 weeks to deliver books which are in stock (please be aware that there may be a Customs charge when books enter South Africa), China and Singapore 6-8 weeks, Australia & New Zealand 10-12 weeks.

 Europe & the Middle East